solana-labs/solana/src/fullnode.md

 ## Pipelining

-The fullnodes make extensive use of an optimization common in CPU design, called *pipeling*.
+The fullnodes make extensive use of an optimization common in CPU design, called *pipelining*.
 Pipelining is the right tool for the job when there's a stream of input data that needs to be processed by a sequence of steps, and there's different hardware responsible for each.
 The quintessential example is using a washer and dryer to wash/dry/fold several loads of laundry.
 Washing